-The key mitigation requirement would be a condition limiting scope to work the site simultaneously with the existing quarry, in order to limit possible cumulative impacts and to avoid other possible issues (including road safety implications of traffic moving from one site to the other, across Rampside Road).
+The key mitigation requirement would be a condition limiting scope to work the site simultaneously with the existing quarry in order to limit possible cumulative impacts and to avoid other possible issues raised by objectors in the past (including road safety implications of traffic moving from one site to the other across Rampside Road).
 Other best practice mitigation measures appropriate to sand and gravel extraction would be required.
 Specific consideration should be given to site drainage and its impact on surrounding agricultural land and ecological assets.